 An HR Business Partners who looks at both HR and business data prior to meeting with line managers is able to provide actionable recommendations and identify where HR can bring the most value.
 Looking at the data of the manager’s team and comparing it with other teams, will for instance help HRBPs identify potential turnover, absenteeism, engagement, or L&D issues and address those proactively.

-To determine the extent to which an HR Professional can be considered proficient in being data-driven, the competency is split up into two dimensions, each of them having several related behaviors and in turn, measured on three different proficiency levels.
+To determine the extent to which an HR Professional can be considered fully data literate, the competency is split up into two dimensions, each of them having several related behaviors and in turn, measured on three different proficiency levels.